showmik/intisarbnaim.github.io/cs-02-why-c-sharp/index.md

 <hr>

-## Why learn C# when there are so many programming languages?
+## Why learn C# when there are so many other programming languages?

-First of all, congratulations on choosing a popular language like C# to learn.
-Rest assured, you will never regret your decision.
+First of all, congratulations on choosing a popular language such as C#.
+Rest assured you will never regret your decision.
 If you want to become a good .NET developer or work with Unity, there is no alternative to C#.

 The following are other reasons why learning C# is a good idea:

 ### 1. C# code is easy to read and use

 As a developer, you will spend far more time reading code than writing it.
-It is a problem if the code is difficult to read.
+It'll become a problem if the code is difficult to read.
 But fortunately, C# is a really simple, elegant, and compact language.

 ### 2. C# is designed with developer productivity in mind